JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 ### **4. Technical Vulnerability Details**

-#### **4.1 Vulnerability A: Improper Link Resolution (CWE-59)**
+#### **4.1 Vulnerability A: Improper Link Resolution (CWE‑59)**
-This vulnerability, a regression of CVE-2023-36258, resides in the `load_prompt_from_config()` function within the LangChain-Core prompt loading mechanism.
+This vulnerability, a regression of CVE‑2023‑36258, resides in the `load_prompt_from_config()` function within the LangChain‑Core prompt loading mechanism.
 The function attempts to load a prompt configuration from a specified file path but fails to validate that the resolved path is within the intended directory.

 **Exploit Chain:**
 1. **Symlink Creation:** An attacker creates a symbolic link (`prompt.json`) that points to a sensitive system file (`/etc/passwd`, `/proc/self/environ`).